Towards designing robust coupled networks: Methods

 \section{Methods}

 We consider two coupled networks, $A$ and $B$, where a fraction of $1-p$ $A$-nodes fails.
-The cascade of failures can be described by the iterative equations \cite{Buldyrev10,Parshani10}

-where $\alpha_n$ and $\beta_n$ are, respectively, the fraction of $A$ and $B$ surviving nodes at iteration step $n$ (not necessarily in the largest component), and $S_{\chi_nx}(\chi_n)$ ($\chi = \alpha | \beta$, $x = A | B$) is the fraction of nodes in the largest component in network $x$ given that $1 - \chi$ nodes have failed.
-This can be calculated using generating functions. $q_{\alpha,n}$ ($q_{\beta,n}$) is the fraction of nodes in network $A$ ($B$) which have fragmented from the giant cluster; and changes as the iterative procedure advances.
+The cascade of failures can be described by the iterative equations, Eqs.~(\ref{eq::iterative}) \cite{Buldyrev10,Parshani10}, where $\alpha_n$ and $\beta_n$ are, respectively, the fraction of $A$ and $B$ surviving nodes at iteration step $n$ (not necessarily in the largest component), and $S_{x}(\chi_n)$ ($\chi = \alpha | \beta$, $x = A | B$) is the fraction of nodes in the largest component in network $x$ given that $1 - \chi$ nodes have failed.
+This can be calculated for coupled networks in the thermodynamic limit ($N\rightarrow\infty$) using generating functions.